 You will always most likely join the company with many other graduates, who will be your peers for now.
-However, in the future they will become your network, useful contacts, business opportunities, job openings and most importantly of all your lifelong friends.
+However, in the future, they will become your network, useful contacts, business opportunities, job openings and most importantly all your lifelong friends.

 Now you need to research what the application and assessment process entails.
 Many companies have forums set up by candidates that help a lot, as they can give you tips on how to get through.

 Now it will be time to start applying and put all of this research into practice.
-I have compiled this advice from a number of my past students who have had either success of failure in this process and this is the result of their stories.
-Start you preparation early as it effects your chances and the best opportunities can go first of all.
+I have compiled this advice from a number of my past students who have had either success or failure in this process and this is the result of their stories.
+Start your preparation early as it affects your chances and the best opportunities can go first of all.

 Find out more about developing your career at www.bookkeeping-course.org